JustKindaDoIt/Fremote/README.md

 ### Back-end
 The app is written in the NodeJS environment.
 Once the user navigates through the CLI, which is written with [Clack](https://github.com/natemoo-re/clack), a Node server is created on the host device with [Express](https://expressjs.com).
 The Express library manages GET and USE requests.
 XTTPS sent to the server is interpretted through USE.
 This data is then parsed to an [automation library](https://nutjs.dev) where the position of the client cursor is projected to the host and the cursor is moved.
 ### Front-end
 The user interface is an HTML5 document served to any device that connects to the host.
-The interface is minimal but is sending the live position of the cursor via XTTPS every time the cursor is moved.
+The interface is minimal but is sending the live position of the cursor via XTTP every time the cursor is moved.